|

-Cal. .50 M17 Ammo ChestThe M17 Ammunition Chest was introduced in the 1930s for .50 caliber machine gun ammunition, replacing the .50 cal. wood ammunition box.
+Cal. .50 M17 Ammo ChestThe M17 Ammunition Chest was adopted 9 March 1942 for .50 caliber machine gun ammunition, replacing the .50 cal. wood ammunition box and the M3 Ammunition Chest.
 The full nomenclature for this ammo box was Chest, Ammunition Cal. .50 M17 described by drawing number D39091.
 The M17 was not designed for mounting on the machine gun.
 Its role was to carry 100 round belts to a position where they would be fed to the gun while the box sat on the ground.

 Caliber .50 M17 Ammunition Chest